 - Views on the acceptability and usability of the mHealth platform prototype for sustained lifestyle behaviour change.

-As we will focus on the implementation of an intervention, involving the users and developers of the intervention is essential in the design and conduct phases of the project.
+As we focus on the implementation of an intervention, involving the users and developers of the intervention was essential in the design and conduct phases of the project.

-Preliminary outcomes of the qualitative research will iteratively feed into the cycles to adapt the mHealth platform to create a final platform that is ready to be tested in the implementation trial.
-AMC will educate and train CMU researchers for the execution of the qualitative research in the local setting.
+Preliminary outcomes of the qualitative research iteratively fed into the cycles to adapt the mHealth platform to create a final platform that is ready to be tested in the implementation trial.
+AMC educated and trained CMU researchers for the execution of the qualitative research in the local setting.